SureshKumarMuvvala/Credit-EDA-Credit-Score-Calculation-with-Python/README.md

 # Credit-EDA-Credit-Score-Calculation-with-Python
 To conduct a thorough exploratory data analysis (EDA) and deep analysis of a comprehensive dataset containing basic customer details and extensive credit-related information.
 The aim is to create new, informative features, calculate a hypothetical credit score, and uncover meaningful patterns, anomalies, and insights within the data.
+The project expects a deep dive into bank details and credit data, creating valuable features, a hypothetical credit score, and uncovering hidden patterns.
+This involves thorough EDA, strategic feature engineering, model-driven score calculation, and insightful analysis that reveals factors influencing creditworthiness and guides potential risk mitigation strategies.